Undergraduate Research Opportunities

 Nanoscale Thermal Transport Lab

-If you’re interested in learning more contact Professor Pickel at firstname.lastname@example.org.
+If you’re interested in learning more about undergraduate research opportunities in the Nanoscale Thermal Transport Lab, please check AURA for open positions and/or contact Professor Pickel at firstname.lastname@example.org.

 Quantum Phenomenon at Extreme Conditions Lab

 Professor Dias’s lab, uses diamond anvil cell (DAC) to generate pressure-temperature conditions of the Earth and Jovian planetary interiors, where materials alter their properties in many fundamental ways and, thus, provide exciting opportunities to discover new materials, novel phenomena, and exotic states of matter that are not present at ambient conditions.